nabeel99/XORD_CHALLENGES/README.md

 # XORD_CHALLENGES
- All Tasks that are part of Xord Challenge 1 Type A
+ All Tasks that are part of Xord Challenges in Type A